gdlc/STAT_COMP/HW_POWER.md

 ### 1. Power analysis: main effects

-Research Goal:  to estimate the effect of Body Mass Index (BMI) on Systolic Blood Pressure (SBP), while accounting by sex differences.
+**Research Goal**:  to estimate the effect of Body Mass Index (BMI) on Systolic Blood Pressure (SBP), while accounting by sex differences.

 Sex differences can take the form of a main effect of sex on SBP or an interaction between sex and BMI.